KonradKuleta/sql-customer-segmentation-revenue-concentration/README.md

-# SQL Case Study: VIP Customers & Revenue Concentration (SQLite + pandas)
+# Customer Segmentation & Revenue Concentration Analysis (SQL)

 **Scenario:** Synthetic e-commerce dataset (CSV extracts) loaded into a local SQLite database for analysis.

-**Objective:** Demonstrate advanced SQL (CTEs + window functions) by answering business-style questions about revenue concentration and VIP customers.
+**Objective:** To perform behavioral segmentation of the customer base and identify High-Value Customers (VIPs) using Advanced SQL (CTEs, Window Functions).
+The goal is to analyze revenue concentration (Pareto Principle) and provide actionable data for retention strategies.

 ---